 Perspectives on Hearing and Hearing Disorders in Childhood

-Perspectives on Hearing and Hearing Disorders in Childhood, is the SIG's online publication, published by ASHA with HighWire Press.
+Perspectives on Hearing and Hearing Disorders in Childhood, is the SIG's online publication.
 Perspectives is published two times annually, in March and September.
 SIG 9's Perspectives issues are offered for self-study to earn CEUs.
 Perspectives on Hearing and Hearing Disorders in Childhood features:

 - News of SIG activities

 - The latest on research and clinical topics

 - Coverage of current professional, practice, and legislative and regulatory issues